Your application process

 Yes, the buddy program ready.study.stuttgart of the Office of International Affairs offers a pick-up service at the Stuttgart airport and main station.

-The Office of International Affairs will support you upon arrival in Stuttgart.
+The Office of International Affairs will support you upon your arrival in Stuttgart.
 You may come to the IZ anytime during our office hours.
 During the arrival week we offer guidance on formalities in group sessions.
 Please register for a group session at the Office of International Affairs upon arrival.

 While studying in Stuttgart